Vannevelj/vannevel.net/src/pages/articles/2023-10-30---Exploring-Object-Layouts/index.md

 > **Object sizes**
 >
-> References are 8 bytes, but `int` is a 32-bit integer (i.e. 4 bytes) while booleans are defined as a single byte.
+> References are 8 bytes, but `int` is a 32-bit integer (i.e. four bytes) while booleans are defined as a single byte.

 This gives us a total range of `-0x08` to `0x46`, which equates to `0x4e` or 78 bytes.
 What gives?